Before getting started

 Cell settings

-Each cell can only list one element of data.
+Each cell can only refer to one data element.

-When a cell lists data from the HR file, you can control the number of characters in the cell by using the Define the number of characters in the cell setting.
+When a cell refers to data from the HR file, you can control the number of characters in the cell by using the Define the number of characters in the cell setting.

-By defining a limited number of characters, when a value from the HR file exceeds this value, it will be cut short in the export file.
-The Truncation or completion by the... setting defines whether the characters are deleted from the right or from the left.
+By defining a limited number of characters, when a value from the HR file exceeds this value, it will be truncated in the export file.
+The Truncation or completion by ... setting defines whether the characters are deleted from the right or from the left.

-If you select the Fixed option, the values in the HR file will be filled in for the export file with the defined character until the cell contains the required number of characters.
+If you select the Fixed option, the values in the HR file will be completed in the export file with the defined character until the cell contains the required number of characters.

 This setting lets you delete special characters contained in employees' HR files.